-In-kind contributions - Contributed materials, services and use of facilities are recognized as contributions at fair value when an unconditional commitment is received from the donor.
+Nonfinancial contributions (in-kind) - Contributed materials, services and use of facilities are recognized as contributions at fair value when an unconditional commitment is received from the donor.
 The related expense is recognized as contributed materials, services and facilities are used.
 Contributions of services are recognized when services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.

 A substantial number of volunteers have contributed significant amounts of time in connection with programs, administration, and fundraising for which no amount has been recorded in the financial statements because the donated services did not meet the criteria for recognition under generally accepted accounting principles.
-During the years ended December 31, 2022 and 2021, these volunteers provided donated hours of approximately 9,462 and 6,519, respectively.
+During the years ended December 31, 2023 and 2022, these volunteers provided donated hours of approximately 11,084 and 9,462, respectively.